hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/hoprd-commands.md

 settings includeRecipient false
 ```

-If includeRecipient is `true`, the recipient ofyouor message will know you sent them a message.
+If includeRecipient is `true`, the recipient of your message will know you sent them a message.
 Your HOPR address will be visible before the message:

 ```
 #### NODE RECEIVED MESSAGE ####